AshrafGardizy/Store/README.md

-# Store
+# Store Management
 This project is about a local store.
-The store owner can manage inventories and, selling items, reportings and billings.
+The store owner can manage inventories and, selling items, reportings, invoice and billings.

 ## Technologies used for developing this project: